-- 3. Development shall comply with the provisions of the zoning bylaw.
-Where a zoning by-law amendment is required, such amendment shall be in force before the consent/subdivision receives final approval. - 4.
-Lots must have frontage on and direct access to a year-round maintained public road, except for islands or water access only lots provided the proponent can demonstrate that they have adequate access from the mainland through ownership of land that may linked on title to the waterfront property or through an agreement that provides for public access and parking available on the lake or main land suitable for accommodating the parking needs for vehicles and boat trailers, and where applicable, to a provincial highway (per Section 5.8 of this Plan).
+3. Development shall comply with the provisions of the zoning by-law.
+Where a zoning by-law amendment is required, such amendment shall be in force before the consent/subdivision receives final approval.

+4. Lots must have frontage on and direct access to a yearround maintained public road, except for islands or water access only lots provided the proponent can demonstrate that they have adequate access from the mainland through ownership of land that may linked on title to the waterfront property or through an agreement that provides for public access and parking available on the lake or main land suitable for accommodating the parking needs for vehicles and boat trailers, and where applicable, to a provincial highway (per Section 5.8 of this Plan).
-- Development shall not result in traffic hazards from limited site lines on curves, grades or near intersections. - 6.
-Adequate infrastructure with sufficient capacity shall be available (per Section 5 of this Plan). - Adequate public service facilities with sufficient capacity shall be available to service the development.

-- 8. All studies and other information required by the Municipality to determine compliance with this Plan shall be provided in support of the application. - 9.
-Development will not be permitted which compromises the opportunity to develop adjacent lands nor will land lock access.

-10. Development will not be permitted on an inland lake where the lake has reached its biological capacity and no residual capacity exists on that lake (see Section 10.8).
+- 5. Development shall not result in traffic hazards from limited site lines on curves, grades or near intersections. - 6.
+Adequate infrastructure with sufficient capacity shall be available (per Section 5 of this Plan). - 7.
+Adequate public service facilities with sufficient capacity shall be available to service the development. - 8.
+All studies and other information required by the Municipality to determine compliance with this Plan shall be provided in support of the application. - 9.
+Development will not be permitted which compromises the opportunity to develop adjacent lands nor will land lock access. - 10.
+Development will not be permitted on an inland lake where the lake has reached its biological capacity and no

-11.Subdivision development will take into consideration barrier-free design.

-12.Consideration shall be given as to whether the subdivision is premature, and in the public interest and whether all other criteria of Section 51 (24) have been met.

-13.Consents may be granted for a lot enlargement (i.e., lot addition), lot boundary adjustments and title correction purposes.
+- residual capacity exists on that lake (see Section 10.8). - 11.
+Subdivision development will take into consideration barrier-free design. - as to whether the subdivision is premature, and in the public interest and whether all other criteria of Section 51 (24) have been met. - 13.
+Consents may be granted for a lot enlargement (i.e., lot addition), lot boundary adjustments and title correction purposes.